CHIPRA Initial Core Set of Children's Health Care Quality Measures

 The Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) included provisions to strengthen the quality of care provided and health outcomes of children in Medicaid and CHIP.
 CHIPRA required HHS to identify and publish an initial core measure set of children’s health care quality measures for voluntary use by State Medicaid and CHIP programs.
 On December 29, 2009, the Secretary posted for public comment in the Federal Register, an initial core set of 24 children's health care quality measures for voluntary use by Medicaid and CHIP programs.
 The CHIPRA legislation requires that improvements to the initial core set of children’s health care quality measures be issued annually beginning in January 2013.

 CMS released the 2014 Child Core Set in a December 2013 CMS Informational Bulletin.
 The core set includes a range of children’s quality measures encompassing both physical and mental health, including chronic conditions, such as asthma, attention deficit hyperactivity disorder, and diabetes.
 State data derived from the core measures are part of the Secretary's Annual Report on the Quality of Care for Children in Medicaid and CHIP and Appendix.
 Previous years' Secretary’s Reports and appendices can be viewed at the bottom of the page.

-States can voluntarily report the core set of quality measures by using the 2013 Child Core Set Technical Specifications and Resource Manual.
+States can voluntarily report the core set of quality measures by using the 2014 Child Core Set Technical Specifications and Resource Manual.
+A summary of updates to the child core set technical specifications and resource manual for FFY 2014 is also available.

 Other Children’s Quality Measures Initiatives